pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 plugin into alert notifications, one of which become another operand of the input expression.

-Output from the rule is written the 'control' key on the specified switch channel.
+Output from the rule is written as a put request to the specified switch channel.

 The
 [signalk-switchbank](https://github.com/preeve9534/signalk-switchbank#readme)
-plugin picks up this signal and transmits as an NMEA 2000 PGN 127502 message to operate the waste pump connected to relay number 4 on an NMEA 2000 relay output module 10.
+plugin incorporates an action handler which picks up the put request and transmits as an NMEA 2000 PGN 127502 message to operate the waste pump connected to relay number 4 on an NMEA 2000 relay output module 10.

 ## Debugging and logging